Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Model

 The stochastic Schr\"odinger equation~\eqref{eq:sse} can be regarded as an unraveling of the master equation~\eqref{eq:meq}.
 From this perspective, different choices of $\varphi$ correspond to different unravelings of the same master equation~\cite{Cao2019, Vovk2022, Vovk2024, Eissler2025}.
 For this reason, we refer to $\varphi$ as the unraveling phase.

 The unraveling phase $\varphi$ allows us to interpolate between conventional quantum state diffusion~\cite{Cao2019, Alberton2021} for $\varphi = 0$ and the unitary unraveling corresponding to randomly fluctuating onsite potentials for $\varphi = \pi/2$~\cite{Cao2019}.
-In the latter case, through a time-dependent gauge transformation~\cite{Gardiner2015},
+To show this, we perform a time-dependent gauge transformation~\cite{Gardiner2015},